 Because the IRS is contained within the Treasury Department, it’s vitally important that the work the IRS does is accurate.
 The Treasury and the entire government rely heavily on every tax dollar that is collected and that’s why, as taxpayers, we are expected to honestly report every source of income.

-IRS Jobs Explained
+Jobs with the IRS Explained

 Average Tax Examiner, Collector, or Revenue Agent Salary: $50,000